Woman Declared Dead Found Breathing In Morgue, Now Being Treated In Hospital

 The woman has been transferred to a hospital in Johannesburg for treatment, according to officials.
 Her family refuses to speak to the media, but demands answers from local officials as to how this could have happened.

 This is not the first time a South African morgue has mistakenly housed a live resident.
-According to ABC News, in 2011 a 60 year old man suffered an asthma attack, and passed out, He awakened 21 hours later on a cold slab in the Johannesburg mortuary, surrounded by dead bodies, and began to scream – whereupon the morgue workers fled, thinking him a ghost.
-They returned with a full complement of mortuary staff, and called an ambulance.
+According to ABC News, in 2011 a 60-year-old man suffered an asthma attack and passed out.
+He awakened 21 hours later on a cold slab in the Johannesburg mortuary, surrounded by dead bodies.
+When he began to scream, the morgue workers fled, thinking him a ghost.
+They returned with a full complement of mortuary staff and called an ambulance.
 Doctors observed him for six hours before declaring him well enough to return to his home.

-According to NDTV, in 2016 a 28 year old man was also pronounced dead at the scene of a car crash, yet was discovered by his family alive in the morgue in Phoenix, South Africa, a day later.
+According to NDTV, in 2016 a 28-year-old man was also pronounced dead at the scene of a car crash, but was discovered by his family alive in the morgue in Phoenix, South Africa, a day later.
 He was rushed to a hospital but died five hours later.
 His family blamed the paramedics, saying his life could have been saved with quick action.

-“This did not happen because our paramedics are not properly trained.
+In the latest case, Mr. Bradnick maintains, “This did not happen because our paramedics are not properly trained.
 There is no proof of any negligence by our crew.”

 The local health department has launched a probe into the oversight.